Andy Spruce

-Andrew William Spruce (born April 17, 1954 in London, Ontario) is a retired professional ice hockey player who played 172 games in the National Hockey League with the Colorado Rockies and Vancouver Canucks.
-Spruce played major junior with the London Knights of the Ontario Hockey Association, and was selected by the Canucks in the 1974 NHL amateur draft.
+Andrew William Spruce (born April 17, 1954) is a Canadian former professional ice hockey player who played 172 games in the National Hockey League with the Colorado Rockies and Vancouver Canucks.

+Early life

+Born in London, Ontario, Spruce played major junior with the London Knights of the Ontario Hockey Association.

+Career

+Spruce was selected by the Canucks in the 1974 NHL amateur draft.
 He turned professional that year, spending two seasons in the minor Central Hockey League.
 He joined the Canucks in 1976, splitting the season between the NHL and CHL, before moving to Colorado where he played for two seasons.
 Spruce spent one more season in the CHL, and two in the American Hockey League, before retiring in 1982.